-Employees who can document factual errors in the evaluation may submit a request for review to the supervisor and appropriate appointing authority.
-Only factual errors may be reviewed and the appointing authority will not substitute their judgment for that of the supervisor.
+Employees who can document factual errors in a performance evaluation may submit a request for review to the supervisor and appropriate appointing authority.
+Only factual errors will be reviewed; the appointing authority will not substitute their judgment for that of the supervisor.
 The decision of the appointing authority is final.
-A performance evaluation dispute is not grievable.